What is I Have Seen

 who won't succumb to fixed ideas,

-16. I've seen the books of wisdom burned **
+as puppets fed a battle song. - I've seen the books of wisdom burned **

 by men who claimed to know